-We will meet at the Yosemite View Lodge in Yosemite National Park at 6pm the first evening of the trip for an orientation and welcome dinner.
+We will meet at our lodge in Fresno, CA at 6pm the first evening of the trip for an orientation and welcome dinner.

 This evening with weather conditions permitting, we’ll drive up to what many consider the most impressive vantage point in Yosemite – Glacier Point.
 This dramatic, awe-inspiring viewpoint looks straight down into Yosemite Valley, 3,000 vertical feet below.
 We can gaze across the Valley to take in the entire plunge of Yosemite Falls, and get an up-close and personal view of Half-Dome as well as Nevada and Vernal Falls.
 This is an iconic sunset shot in which we’ll make sure to spend the necessary time to capture it just right.

 After shooting well into the evening we’ll retire to our cozy lodge near Yosemite Falls – listen to the roar of the falls from your room!

 “Hiker” Itinerary: six miles and 2000 feet of elevation gain.
 Easier options are possible.

 On day three we’ll be up and at ‘em early for a pre-dawn drive to Valley View for epic sunrise reflection shots of El Capitan, Bridalveil Fall, and Cathedral Rocks with the Merced River in the foreground.